Automated photometry of $\gamma$ Cassiopeiae:the last roundup: Observations

 \section{Observations}

 We have been conducting Johnson $B$ and $V$ photometric observations of \gc~since 1997 with the T3 0.4~m APT facility at Fairborn Observatory in southern Arizona \citep[][b, Henry 1999, Eaton et al. 2003]{Henry1995a}.
 The APT acquires successive brightness measurements of individual target stars with a single-channel photometer using a temperature-stabilized EMI 9924B photomultiplier tube.
-Each observation of \gc,\,which we refer to as a {\em group} observation, consists of the mean of three differential measurements of $\gamma$~Cas with respect to its comparison star (HD\,6210) and the mean of two measurements of the check star (HD\,5395) with respect to the comparison star.
-All measurements were made in both Johnson $B$ and $V$ passbands.
+Each observation of \gc,\,which we refer to as a {\em group} observation, consists of the mean of three $B$ and $V$ differential measurements of $\gamma$~Cas with respect to its comparison star (HD\,6210) and the mean of two measurements of the check star (HD\,5395) with respect to the comparison star.

 To avoid saturating the detector on 2nd magnitude \gc,~ we used a 3.8~mag neutral density filter to observe all three stars, with the exception of the 1997 season when we used different neutral density filters for \gc\,and the comparison stars.

 \gc\,comes to opposition in early October, and our APT observing seasons always covered the months of September through early February.
 Telescope closure was generally forced by Arizona's summer monsoons.
 However, if the monsoons arrived late, a new season included some nights in June-July.
 In the analysis that follows, we label each season by the year corresponding to the star's opposition.
 Our final dataset covers 23 consecutive observing seasons from 1997 through 2019.